aaronzlim/radio_periph_lab/README.md

 Design runs at 125 MHz and audio is delivered at 48.828125 kHz.

+IQ (Left/Right) samples are available via an AXI4-L FIFO.
+An example Python app is provided to read data from the FIFO and stream to a host in UDP packets.

 ## Directory Structure

 **ip_repo** : Packaged user IP